opentensor/developer-docs/docs/subnets/create-a-subnet.md

 ## Subnet deregistration

 When a subnet is deregistered, all its UIDs are also deregistered along with it.
 As a result, the subnet's subnet miners and subnet validators are also deregistered.
-The `netuid` is freed up until a new subnet is registered at this `netuid`.
-The new subnet starts afresh and any subnet miners and subnet validators for this new subnet must register again.
+The new subnet at this `netuid` starts afresh and any subnet miners and subnet validators for this new subnet must register using the normal registration step, described in [Register](../subnets/register-validate-mine.md#register).

 ## Prerequisites